swcarpentry/shell-novice/episodes/02-filedir.md

 > {: .solution}
 {: .challenge}

-> ## Listing in Reverse and By Time
+> ## Listing in Reverse Chronological Order
 >
-> The command `ls -r` lists the contents of directories in reverse order.
-> By default the contents are listed in alphabetical order by name.
+> By default `ls` lists the contents of a directory in alphabetical
-> The command `ls -t` lists things by time of last change instead of
+> order by name.
+The command `ls -t` lists items by time of last
+> change instead of alphabetically.
+The command `ls -r` lists the
+> contents of a directory in reverse order.
-> alphabetically.
-Which file is displayed last when you combine the `-t`
+> Which file is displayed last when you combine the `-t` and `-r` flags?
-> and `-r` flags?
-Hint: You may need to use the `-l` flag to see the
+> Hint: You may need to use the `-l` flag to see the
 > last changed dates.
 >
 > > ## Solution